KB-254/portfolio/MySQL-Projects/README.md

 - **Data Cleaning:** The data cleaning process involves creating staging tables, removing duplicates, standardizing data, and handling null or blank values.
 - **Exploratory Data Analysis (EDA):** Various SQL queries are used to analyze the cleaned data, providing insights such as the total number of layoffs per company, industry, and country, as well as trends over time.

+You can view the SQL scripts used for this project in the [MySQL Projects folder](https://github.com/KB-254/portfolio/tree/main/MySQL-Projects).

 ## SQL Scripts
 - **1. Data Cleaning:**
   - Created staging tables to preserve the original data.